Encrypt data using customer-managed encryption keys (CMEK)

 Removing access

-There are several ways to remove access to a CMEK-encrypted instance:
+There are several ways to remove access to the key from the CMEK-encrypted instance:

 We recommend that you revoke the permissions from the AML AI service account before disabling or destroying a key.
 Changes to permissions are propagated within seconds, so you can observe the impacts of disabling or destroying a key.

-When you disable or destroy the encryption key for an instance, you lose the ability to view or retrieve instance data.
-All data stored in the instance becomes inaccessible, including API resources such as datasets, models, engine configs, backtest results, and prediction results.
-Users with the AML AI viewer role can still view instance metadata such as the instance name.
+When you disable or destroy the encryption key for an instance, you lose the ability to use or retrieve customer data associated with the instance.
+All customer data stored in the instance becomes inaccessible, including models, engine configs, backtest results, and prediction results.
+Users with any AML AI viewer role can still view fields such as the instance name or the other resource fields returned by retrieving AML AI resources.

 Users with the AML AI Administrator role or Owner role can delete the instance.